 - The Casanova: Chamberlain claimed he slept with 20,000 women.
 The people who knew him agreed that this is probably an exaggeration, but not by as much as one might think.

 - Crowning Moment of Awesome: In-Universe.
 Scoring 100 points in a single game by himself is almost universally regarded as this by basketball fans.
-Rightly so, as this is a feat that was never achieved before and has never been replicated since. ((For comparison, that's as much as most teams score nowadays.
+Rightly so, as this is a feat that was never achieved before and has never been replicated since.
+For comparison, that's as much as most teams score nowadays.
 The only player to even come within 20 points of this mark was Kobe Bryant, with an 81-point game in 2006, and only 3 other players have even topped 70.
 As such the record is looked at as being almost certainly unbreakable.

-- Enthusiasm Versus Stoicism: Chamberlain was the enthusiast; Bill Russell was The Stoic.
+- Enthusiasm vs. Stoicism: Chamberlain was the enthusiast; Bill Russell was The Stoic.